David and Bathsheba (film): Plot

 David ben Jesse, the second king of Israel, returns to Jerusalem after a military victory over the Philistines.
-En route, a cart bearing the Ark of the Covenant hits a rut and threatens to capsize.
-Uzzah, a captain in David's own army, reaches out to prevent the Ark from falling to the ground.
-He abruptly dies.
-While the prophet Nathan declares this the will of God, a skeptical David pronounces it the result of heat-stroke combined with too much wine.
-David becomes attracted to Bathsheba, the wife of Uriah the Hittite, another captain in David's army.
+En route, a cart bearing the Ark of the Covenant nearly capsizes.
+Uzzah, a captain in David's army, attempts to prevent the Ark from falling and abruptly dies touching it.
+While the prophet Nathan declares it the will of God, a skeptical David pronounces it as natural causes.
+David is attracted to Bathsheba, wife of his captain Uriah the Hittite.

 The attraction is mutual, although both know an affair would break the law of Moses.
-When Bathsheba discovers she is pregnant from the affair, David sends for Uriah, hoping the Hittite captain will spend time with his wife and thus cover her pregnancy.
-David's wife Michal, who knows of the affair, tells David that Uriah did not go home; he slept at the castle, as a sign of loyalty to his king.
-The frustrated David orders Uriah to be placed on the front line, and for his own troops to withdraw, thus leaving Uriah to die, which he does.
-David sends a dispatch to tell Bathsheba of her husband's death, and the two plan their marriage.
+When Bathsheba becomes pregnant, David sends for Uriah, hoping his spending time with Bathsheba will cover her pregnancy.
+David's wife Michal, who knows about the affair, tells David that Uriah did not return home; he slept at the castle, as a sign of loyalty to his king.
+David orders Uriah to the front line while withdrawing his own troops, leaving Uriah to die.
+David sends Bathsheba word of her husband's death, and the two plan their marriage.

 Nathan informs David that the Israelites are dissatisfied with his leadership; they want David's sons to rule.
-Nathan goes on to mention that David has forgotten his role as a servant of the Lord.
+Nathan says David has forgotten he is the Lord's servant.
 Shortly after David marries Bathsheba, a drought hits Israel and the couple's newborn child dies.
 Nathan returns to tell David that God is displeased with him.
-However, he will not die as the law demands, but will be punished through misfortune in his family.
-David takes full responsibility, insisting Bathsheba is blameless, but the people still want her killed.
+However, he will not die as the law demands, but will be punished through family misfortune.
+David takes full responsibility, insisting Bathsheba is blameless, but the people want her killed.
 David plans to save Bathsheba, but she tells David they are both equally at fault.

-David is reminded of the Lord and quotes Psalm 23 as he plays his harp.
+David is reminded of the Lord and quotes Psalm 23 while playing his harp.
 David tells Bathsheba she will not die; he accepts God's justice for himself.
 A repentant David, seeking relief from the drought as well as forgiveness, enters the Holy of Holies.
-He begs God not to punish Israel for sins which their king alone committed.
+He begs God not to punish Israel for his sins.
 David touches the Ark as a suicide attempt.
 There is a clap of thunder, followed by flashbacks to David's youth, depicting his anointing by Samuel, his battle with Goliath, and the like.

 King David removes his hands from the Ark.
 Outside, rain falls on the dry land.